coecms/clef/docs/ds.rst

-Climate collections command line search
+Climate collections command line query
 =======================================

 The **ds** command is a new feature of clef and we are still defining its behaviour.